WildSmiles: Where the Stars Align

 WildSmiles currently offers Mascot Braces for more than a dozen college teams and has plans to launch over 50 programs within the next few years.

 With thousands of orthodontists practicing across the country, many of whom are concentrated in larger cities and more populated areas, it’s important to set your practice apart from the competition.
 Offering WildSmiles braces as a differentiator is effective because it’s easily understood and desired by the largest orthodontic market – kids and teens.
+This specific market is looking to express themselves above all else, and the statistics show that there is a large demand for customized braces.
+By tapping into this inexpensive alternative, you have the chance to stand out amongst your competition, whether that’s driving more website traffic to your page because you have it listed as a service, or by word of mouth when one happy teen refers another to your practice.

 To learn more about WildSmiles or Mascot Braces, call the WildSmiles office at (402) 334-7171.